 More zucchini recipes

-If you need some other zucchini ideas, I found these zucchini boats and these stuffed zucchinis that look really tasty, and this cinnamon zucchini cake looks really good.
+If you need some other zucchini ideas, try our zucchini boats.
+I also found this cinnamon zucchini cake that looks really good.
 If that’s enough to use up your zucchini, I suggest freezing it in baggies for later use.